jlor87/webPortal/README.md

    Type "npm install" and all the necessary modules should be installed.

 5. Set up the .env files:\
+   **NOTE: This app assumes you have ports 3000 and 3001 open!
+The NodeJS server runs on port 3000, while you must run the React app on port 3001!**\
    In the "backend" directory, you need to create a .env file using a text editor to set the environment variables for your server.
 It should contain:\
     DB_NAME="webPortal"\
     DB_HOST="localhost"\